MicrosoftDocs/MIMDocs/MIMDocs/pam/defining-roles-for-pam.md

 - Is it possible to separate administration and audit, so that a user in an administrative role cannot erase the audit records of their actions?

-An example list of roles is included at the end of this section.

-## Role governance requirements
+## Establish role governance requirements

 As you identify candidate roles, start to fill out the spreadsheet.
-Create columns for the requirements which are relevant to your organization, and for each role, specify the choices for each:
+Create columns for the requirements which are relevant to your organization.
+Some requirements to consider include:

-- Who is the role owner that would be responsible for the further definition of role, choosing permissions, and maintaining the governance settings (change to how account is accessed, used, etc.) for the role?
+- Who is the role owner that would be responsible for the further definition of role, choosing permissions, and maintaining the governance settings for the role?

 - Who are the role holders (users) who will perform the role duties or tasks?